 She recommends stacking to make the most of your shelves.
 Store heavier boxes and stuff you need most often near the bottom, but make sure these things can be easily moved without disturbing what’s on top.

 Both women also improved the way they organize tools by using wall-hanging systems.
-One woman installed peg board and hooks.
+One woman installed pegboard.
 The other bought a garage tool rack, available at hardware stores.

 Garay said she initially felt overwhelmed when she started her garage reorganization.
 She got through it by tackling one area at a time, always starting with the one that bothered her the most.
 “Don’t give up, and keep going at it.
 Once you finish that part, you’ll be more eager to continue on to the other parts,”; she said “Just remember, it won’t happen in one day.
 So don’t try and burn yourself out.”;